The Truth About Having "Space" In A Relationship

 There is little to no concrete definition of "space" when it pertains to a certain closing stage of a romantic relationship.
 When someone you were dating claims that he or she needs "space," the recipient has no idea what this person means other than the fact that they aren't going to see or talk to each other as much as usual.

-It could mean many things, ranging from "I need to able to have sex with somebody else and not feel bad about it" to "I need to prove to myself that I can go through the day without seeing your face and hearing your voice" to "I'm so sick of hanging out with you but I don't have the heart to say it."
+It could mean many things, ranging from "I need to able to hook up with somebody else and not feel bad about it" to "I need to prove to myself that I can go through the day without seeing your face and hearing your voice" to "I'm so sick of hanging out with you but I don't have the heart to say it."

 The one conclusion we can draw from these different interpretations is that "I need space" mostly always has a hidden meaning or intention.
 We are here to shed some light on this misunderstood sly from the truth and lend you a hand on what is trying to be communicated when you hear those fateful three words the next time in your life.